 Understanding the emotional dynamics in your workplace

-Researcher and empathy pioneer Karla McLaren, M.Ed. brings a deep understanding of empathy, emotions, and the workplace to her groundbreaking Emotional Dynamics at Work® consulting and training program.
+Researcher and empathy pioneer Karla McLaren, M.Ed. brings a deep understanding of empathy, emotions, and the workplace to her groundbreaking Emotional Dynamics at Work® consulting process.

-This one-of-a-kind approach is based on the principles taught in Karla McLaren’s award-winning books The Language of Emotions and The Art of Empathy, and is fully adaptable to the needs of individuals, teams, and organizations.
+This one-of-a-kind approach is based on the principles taught in Karla McLaren’s award-winning books: The Power of Emotions at Work, The Language of Emotions, and The Art of Empathy.
+This work is fully adaptable to the unique needs of individuals, teams, and organizations.

-In this engaging and respect-based program, work teams and individuals will develop:
+In this engaging and respect-based process, work teams and individuals can develop:

 - EQ skills and awareness for themselves, with their colleagues, and throughout their workplace.

-- A clear understanding of emotion work and its effect on empathy, communication, and productivity.
+- A clear understanding of emotional labor, emotion work, and empathy work and their effect on well-being, communication, and productivity.

 - Processes to identify and alleviate empathic burnout to avoid absenteeism, loss of productivity, and unnecessary turnover.